500 #2 Power Supply Project - RT's Radio Home Page

-The EF Johnson Viking Five Hundred AM/CW transmitter was manufactured as a set of two major components, the Desktop RF Deck and the remote Power Supply/Modulatorunit.
-These two units being connected together by plug-in cables.
+The EF Johnson Viking Five Hundred AM/CW transmitter was manufactured as a set of two major components, the Desktop RF Deck and the remote Power Supply/Modulator unit.
+These two units being connected together by plug-in umbilical cables.
 The separate units were necessary since power supply itself weighs around 120 pounds, while the RF deck weighs around 65 pounds.

 What happened to the power supplies?

 The AM transmission mode never disappeared completely from the amateur radio scene.
-There are dedicated hams who still see value in the mode and enjoy operating these classic rigs.
+Today, there are dedicated hams who still see value in the AM mode and enjoy operating these classic rigs.

 The New Power Supply: